How to Create a Photography Website: 8 Simple Steps

 - Are you looking to make money by selling your images online?
 Pick a website builder with good ecommerce functionality.
 If you want to sell the images as downloads, make sure the builder supports selling digital products (not all builders do).

 - Are you on the hunt for a new job in the industry, and using this site as your portfolio?
 Make sure your written content – like an About Us page – can take center stage alongside your images.
-You might also want to add a CV section, and a photography-based blog to show off your expertise.
+You might also want to add a CV section, and start a photography-based blog to show off your expertise.

 - Do you just need a simple website to get you started and raise your profile?
 Pick a well-rounded builder (we’ll let you know our favorite in the next section), and start out on the cheapest plan.